May Wilson: Biography

 Wilson was born in Baltimore, Maryland, into an underprivileged family.
 Her father died when she was young.
 She was reared by her Irish Catholic mother, who sewed piecework at home.
 Wilson left school after the ninth grade to become a stenographer/secretary to help support her family.
-When she turned 20, she married a young lawyer, William S. Wilson, Jr., and give birth to her first child.
+When she turned 20, she married a young lawyer, William S. Wilson Jr., and gave birth to her first child.
 She continued to work until the birth of her second child, after which she devoted her energies primarily to mothering and homemaking.
 In 1942, the couple had prospered enough to move to Towson, Maryland, where she began to take correspondence courses in art and art history from several schools, including the University of Chicago.
 In 1948, after the marriage of their daughter, the couple moved to a gentleman's farm north of Towson, where she pursued painting and gave private art lessons to neighbors.
 She exhibited her paintings, scenes of everyday life painted in a flat, purposefully primitive manner in local galleries and restaurants.
 In 1952 and 1958, she won awards for work submitted to juried exhibitions at the Baltimore Museum of Art.

 In 1956, her son, the writer Williams S. Wilson, gave to Ray Johnson, the founder of the New York Correspondence School, his mother's address.
 This began a friendship and artistic collaboration between Johnson and Wilson, which would last the remainder of her life.
 Wilson became an integral part of Johnson's mail art circle and was initiated into the New York avant-garde through letters and small works that she exchanged with Robert Watts, George Brecht, Ad Reinhardt, Leonard Cohen, Arman, and many others.

 When her marriage dissolved, she moved to New York City in the spring of 1966, aged 61, taking up residence first in the Chelsea Hotel and then in a studio next door, where she threw legendary soirées and became known as the "Grandma Moses of the Underground".
 By the time she arrived, Wilson was already working with photomontage techniques.
 Encouraged by Johnson, who had sent her magazines through the mail, she scissored patterns into images of pin-up girls and muscle men until they resembled doilies or snowflakes, as Wilson called them.
 She decorated her hotel room and later her studio on West 23rd Street with these and other manipulated, found object images.